asgardeo/asgardeo-tomcat-oidc-agent/io.asgardeo.tomcat.oidc.sample/src/main/resources/configuration-catalog.md

 **Property Name:** `logoutURL`

-**Description:** This is the URL to which the user will be directed upon a logout request.
+**Description:** This is the URL that denotes the logout endpoint for the application.

 **Sample:**